 The sages explicitly point out the exegetical methods they use.
 That is, there is a reflexivity concerning the techniques used by the commentator.
-A wide range of technical terms present the exact method which is implemented.
-In the scroll-commentaries, on the other hand, the exegetical process is usually implicit.
+A wide range of technical terms present the exact method implemented in a given instance.
+In the scroll commentaries, on the other hand, the exegetical process is usually implicit.
 It is indeed possible that this process was based on various methods used during the teaching of the text.
-However, our interest lies in the textual product – where we do not find in the scrolls an explicit use of the techniques, contrary to the rabbinic texts.
+However, our interest lies in the textual product, and as noted we do not find in the scrolls an explicit use of the techniques, contrary to the rabbinic texts.

-Exegetical intertextuality is common in the Midrashim.
-That is, a creative use of a biblical verse from elsewhere in order to explain a given verse.
+Exegetical intertextuality is common in the Midrashim; that is, the creative use of a biblical verse from elsewhere in order to explain a given verse.
 This technique is relatively rare in the scrolls.
-This does not mean, as Fraade once again emphasizes, that in the background of these commentaries there was no use of intertextuality, but even if there was it is not stated explicitly.
+This does not mean, as Fraade once again emphasizes, that in the background of these commentaries there was no use of intertextuality; but even if there was, it is not stated explicitly.

-The midrashic discourse is dialogical and contains question and answers as well as rhetorical alternatives, which are absent from the scrolls.
+The Midrashic discourse is dialogical and contains question and answers as well as rhetorical alternatives, which are absent from the scrolls.

 A distinct feature of rabbinic literature is the appearance of several interpretations for a single verse.
-In the commentaries of the scrolls there appears only one opinion, whereas in the Halakhic Midrashim there are explicit disagreements between different sages from different generations within one editorial framework.
+In the scroll commentaries only one opinion is quoted, whereas in the Halakhic Midrashim there are explicit disagreements between different sages from different generations within a single editorial framework.

 These differences might seem at first to be merely external and technical.
-Yet, in fact, they represent a paradigmatic change in the concept of the text and the role of the commentator: the human commentators are external to the commentated texts.
+In fact, however, they represent a paradigmatic change in the concept of the text and the role of the commentator: the human commentators are external to the commentated texts.

 How can we explain these differences?
-One possibility is that they are a result of chronological and evolutionary process.
+One possibility is that they are the result of chronological and evolutionary processes.
 Between the Dead Sea Scrolls and rabbinic literature there is a temporal gap of at least two hundred years.
-In this “dark” period Jewish commentaries might have evolved – coming close to the rabbinic model.
-In other words, it is possible that the rabbinic Midrash is the end product of an exegetical development whose inception could be discerned in the scrolls.
+During this “dark” period, Jewish commentaries might have evolved that began to approach the rabbinic model.
+In other words, it is possible that the rabbinic Midrash is the end product of an exegetical development whose inception may be discerned in the scrolls.

-Menachem Kister in his studies has highlighted the continuum, between the Qumran commentaries and those of the rabbis, and he believes that some of the differences are anchored in the gradual transition from the biblical to the post-biblical period.
-In addition, the period between the composition of the scrolls and the appearance of rabbinic literature included also some momentous historical events which also might have impacted the commentaries.
-So, for example, Kister argues that some of these differences between Qumran and the Rabbis are a result of the failure of the revolts, which created a shift from an impeding sense of eschatology to a suspended one, impacting the exegetical goals.
+in his studies, Menachem Kister has highlighted the continuum between the Qumran commentaries and those of the rabbis, suggesting that some of the differences are anchored in the gradual transition from the biblical to the post-biblical period.
+In addition, the period between the composition of the scrolls and the appearance of rabbinic literature also included some momentous historical events that might have impacted the commentaries.
+So, for example, Kister argues that some of the differences between Qumran and the Rabbis are a result of the failure of the revolts, which created a shift from an impending sense of eschatology to a suspended one, impacting the exegetical goals.

-Another significant development which took place between the writing of the scroll and the appearance of the Halakhic Midrashim, was the full canonization of the biblical literature.
-The fact that it was no longer possible to add book or even to change the version of the verses created the need for works which distinguish between the commentators and the canonized text.
+Another significant development that occurred between the writing of the scroll and the appearance of the Halakhic Midrashim was the full canonization of the biblical literature.
+The fact that it was no longer possible to add books, or even to change the version of the verses, created the need for works that distinguished between the commentators and the canonized text.
 Moreover, canonization deeply impacts the exegetical methods, as Moshe Halbertal has noted:

 Canonizing a text results in increased flexibility in its interpretation, such as the use of complex hermeneutical devices of accommodation to yield the best possible reading.